Corporate Governance Report

 1.1 Declaration of Conformity

-In accordance with Section 161 AktG (German Stock Corporation Act), the Executive Board and the Supervisory Board of AIXTRON SE declare:
+In accordance with Section 161 German Stock Corporation Act (AktG), the Executive Board and the Supervisory Board of AIXTRON SE declare:

-AIXTRON SE meets all recommendations of the Government Commission on the German Corporate Governance Code (Regierungskommission "Deutscher Corporate Governance Kodex") published by the Federal Ministry of Justice (Bundesministerium der Justiz) in the official portion of the German Federal Gazette (Bundesanzeiger), in the version dated June 24, 2014, with the exception of the following deviations declared for precautionary reasons:
+AIXTRON SE meets all recommendations of the Government Commission on the German Corporate Governance Code (Regierungskommission "Deutscher Corporate Governance Kodex") published by the Federal Ministry of Justice (Bundesministerium der Justiz) in the official section of the German Federal Gazette (Bundesanzeiger), in the version dated May 5, 2015, with the exception of the deviations declared below:

-Consideration of the relationship between the remuneration of the Executive Board and the remuneration of senior management and staff overall at the present time and over the course of its historical development (Section 4.2.2 (2) Clause 3 DCGK // German Corporate Governance Code)
+Consideration of the relationship between the remuneration of the Executive Board and the remuneration of senior management and staff overall at the present time and over the course of its historical development (Section 4.2.2 (2) Sentence 3 German Corporate Governance Code (DCGK))

-Upper limits for remuneration of the Executive Board (Section 4.2.3 (2) Clause 6 DCGK // German Corporate Governance Code)
+Upper limits for remuneration of the Executive Board (Section 4.2.3 (2) Sentence 6 DCGK)

-AIXTRON SE has fully complied with the recommendations of the German Corporate Governance Code (DCGK), in the version of May 13, 2013 since the issuing of the last Declaration of Conformity in February 2014 and the recommendations of the German Corporate Governance Code (DCGK), in the version of June 24, 2014 since being announced in the official portion of the Federal Gazette, with the exception of the deviations mentioned above.
+Since the last Declaration of Conformity was issued in February 2015, AIXTRON SE has fully complied with the recommendations laid out in the German Corporate Governance Code (DCGK), in the version of June 24, 2014, and the recommendations in DCGK, in the version of May 5, 2015, since being announced in the official section of the Federal Gazette, with the exception of the deviations mentioned above.

 |For the Executive Board of AIXTRON SE||For the Supervisory Board of AIXTRON SE|